Financing Your Training

 Get A Scholarship Or Loan For Your Flight Training

 How does an airplane fly?
 The short answer: money.
 As a student pilot, you're familiar with how much money, and you may be looking for funds to augment the amount you're able to spend on training.
 Particularly if you're in college or getting ready to start, there are many options - including scholarships and loans.
 The key to making your application stand out is to show that you have the discipline, attention to detail, and motivation to make good on what the scholarship or loan has to offer.

 Find The Right Source

 AOPA's Aviation Services department has compiled much information on scholarships and loans, including an extensive listing of available scholarships.
-The subject report, Aviation Scholarships and Loans, is available to members free online.
+The AOPA subject report, Aviation Scholarships, is available free online.

 Tim Lower, aviation technical specialist and experienced CFI, suggests starting where you fly.
 "Speak to currently enrolled students in the program, and to some who have graduated."
 Before you ask for money, know how much you will need and whether the program you plan to join is the right one.
 "Ask about number of available aircraft and CFIs," says Lower.
 "Ask students about times they wanted to go fly, but couldn't for various reasons, or if money wasn't refunded."